Access and Support

 How to apply

-Applications to Film Festival & Screening Programme Fund should be made through the Application Form available in the Guidance and Downloads section and submitted by email to [email protected] .
+Applications to Film Festival & Screening Programme Fund should be made through the Application Form available on the Screen Scotland website and submitted to: [email protected] .

 If you have any questions about the guidance or application form, or need additional support, contact our Enquiries Service by emailing: [email protected]